 What is Elasticity?

-This difference in the behavior of the material is based on their elastic and plastic nature.
+This difference in the behaviour of the material is based on their elastic and plastic nature.
 The rubber band has high elasticity.
 Elasticity is the ability of a body to resist any permanent changes to it when stress is applied. the body regains its original shape and size when stress application ceases.

 What is the Difference Between Elasticity and Plasticity?

-All materials have an elastic limit beyond which, if continuous stress is applied, they will start losing their ability to exhibit perfect elastic behavior and start deforming.
+All materials have an elastic limit beyond which, if continuous stress is applied, they will start losing their ability to exhibit perfect elastic behaviour and start deforming.
 In contrast, plasticity is the non-reversible deformation of solid materials on the application of forces.

-Looking at elasticity in the atomic level, solids are made of atoms (or molecules).
+Looking at the elasticity in the atomic level, solids are made of atoms (or molecules).
 They are surrounded by other such atoms which are held in a state of equilibrium by interatomic forces.
 When an external force is applied these particles are displaced, resulting in the deformation of the solid.
 When the application of the deforming force is stopped, interatomic forces drive the atoms to regain their state of equilibrium.

 The concept of elasticity is an idealization as no material is perfectly elastic.
 For example, if you use a hair tie to groom yourself, you may have noticed that its size tends to deform after prolonged use.
 After a point, it may snap as well.
 This is because the hair tie eventually loses its elastic nature.